Hero Image

 Bitcoin

-Buy BTC on the app
+Buy BTC on the App

 In the ever-evolving landscape of cryptocurrency, one name stands out as the pioneer that sparked a revolution: Bitcoin.
-Since its inception in 2008 by an individual or group using the pseudonym Satoshi Nakamoto, Bitcoin has grown to become the world's foremost digital currency, celebrated for its autonomy, security, and potential as a store of value.
+Since its inception in 2008 by an individual or group using the pseudonym Satoshi Nakamoto, Bitcoin — often referred to as 'digital gold’ — has captivated the financial world and grown to become the world's foremost digital currency, celebrated for its autonomy, security, and potential as a store of value.

 What Is Bitcoin Halving?